 18 Safety Precautions in Tunnelling

-Tunnelling is an underground construction and there are many types of risk during construction.
-Therefore, it is essential to take measure to protect the workers against accident, sometimes fatal, are essential.
+Tunnelling is an underground construction and there are many types of risks during construction.
+Therefore, it is essential to take measures to protect the workers from accidents.
 Following are the 18 Safety Precautions in Tunnelling.

 1. The floor of the tunnel should be kept dry and clean.